August 24, 2022

 Though commonly found hovering over trash cans or around the canopies of your homes, wasps also target spiders, grasshoppers, caterpillars and more when searching for food.
 Some wasp species utilize their powerful stings to paralyze their prey before feeding on them, whereas other species prefer to feed on the dead flesh of other insects.
-Like grasshoppers and daddy long legs, wasps may be annoying but serve a higher purpose.
+Like grasshoppers and daddy long legs, wasps may be annoying, but they serve a definite purpose.

-Though they closely resemble that cousin who always picks on you during family functions, they look worse than they actually are.
 Wasps typically spend their short life cycle nesting and feeding on pests that tend to find their way inside minus the invitation.
-In addition to other insects, these outdoor predators like to nest close to homes and feed on fruit, other sugary food items and surprisingly, tuna.
-Who knew these guys were such health nuts?
+In addition to other insects, these outdoor omnivores like to nest close to homes and feed on fruit, other sugary food items and surprisingly, tuna.

 Here in the good ol’ barbeque rich state of Texas, reside a handful of wasp species that all serve their own purpose and march to the beat of their own drums.
-Here’s what you need to know.
+Let’s look at the types of wasps in Texas and what you need to know about each.

-Like many wasps, paper wasps are a natural form of pest control and are commonly attracted to things that resemble flowers such as perfumes or bright colors.
-With this species of wasp, the easiest way to prevent them from nesting around your home is to take proper preventative measures.
-If you see a nest or a large number of wasps flitting around your home, give us a call so we can inspect your home for hidden nests.
+Like many wasps, paper wasps provide a natural form of pest control by eating the other insects in the neighborhood.
+They are commonly attracted to things that resemble flowers such as perfumes or bright colors.
+With this species of wasp, the easiest way to prevent them from nesting around your home is to identify nests before they grow large.
+If you see a nest or many wasps flitting around your home, give us a call so we can inspect your home for hidden nests.

 Mexican Honey Wasp